mevlt01001/LADA-Detection/README.md

 # Lightweight Anchor Dynamic Assignment (LADA) for Object Detection

-This repository provides a **training pipeline for [Ultralytics]() object detection models** that replaces the standard label/anchor assignment with the **Lightweight Anchor Dynamic Assignment ([LADA]())** algorithm.
+This repository provides a **training pipeline for [Ultralytics](https://github.com/ultralytics/ultralytics) object detection models** that replaces the standard label/anchor assignment with the **Lightweight Anchor Dynamic Assignment ([LADA](https://doi.org/10.3390/s23146306))** algorithm.

-LADA is a lightweight, dynamic matching strategy for selecting positive samples during training.
+LADA is a lightweight, dynamic anchor assignment strategy for selecting positive samples during training.
 It reduces label noise, improves stability in crowded scenes, and works as **anchor-free detection head**.

 ---